Renting a mobile home

 If you have a tenancy

-connected to mains supplies of electricity and water
+connected to electricity and water mains

-If you’re a tenant, your legal rights depend on the type of tenancy you have.
+Your rights depend on the type of tenancy you have.

 Eviction from a mobile home